Enjoy Clean, Clear Water with Faucet Repair and Installation

 Faucets can be found in your bathroom, kitchen, laundry room and other parts of your home.
 Wherever they are, they deliver a steady supply of potable water.
 When something breaks, tasks such as cooking and cleaning can become more difficult.

 Fortunately, faucet repair can be something you can complete by yourself.
 But when it’s beyond your skill to fix, a trained plumber can identify what the problem is and what part of the faucet is broken so repairs can begin.
-When you don’t feel comfortable trying this kind of home improvement on your own, don’t hesitate to call for a professional plumber, like those at Service Experts Heating & Air Conditioning.
+When you don’t feel comfortable trying this kind of home improvement on your own, don’t hesitate to call for a professional plumber, like those at Stevenson Service Experts.
 With special tools and years of training, they can provide a long-lasting solution to your faucet problem.

 We’d like to share some of the most common problems you might come across with your faucets.
 We’ll also provide information on locating the source of the problem and what may be needed to complete repairs.

 Common Faucet Problems

 Your faucets are connected to your home’s water supply lines.
 When they break or malfunction, you may not be able to get the water you need.
 Or worse, the water is not safe or healthy to drink.

 Leaky faucets are one of the most common problems you will experience with your home plumbing.
 Whether it’s a leaking faucet or a constant stream of water, leaks will often increase your monthly water bill.
 Depending on how much water is leaking, it can even result in water damage!

 Leaky faucet repair is typically simple and inexpensive.
 A professional plumber will point out the component causing the leak before either repairing or replacing it for proper water flow.